LCC-CIT/CS235AM-Demos/README.md

   * RpsLayoutDemo - Rock, Paper, Scissors game - 2 projects:
     * RpsDemo-LinearLayouts
     * RpsDemo-RelativeLayouts
+* Apps that use Fragments
+  * HelloFragment
+  * MathFlashCards - see v2 and v3 of this solution above
+  * RpsFragDemo

 These apps were written for use with a class I teach at Lane Community College, CS235AM, Intermediate Mobile Applications Development: Android.
 Read more about the class and find out how to enroll here: https://birdsbits.wordpress.com/2014/09/09/xamarin-android-course/